 Getting to the mausoleum is a feat in itself.
-The hike in is steep, slippery, and at times treacherous.
-If you go in the winter or after a rain, you’ll encounter slick conditions.
+The hike is steep, slippery, and at times treacherous.
+If you go in the winter or after rain, you’ll encounter slick conditions.
 The trail is right next to Rose Creek and is utterly beautiful.
 The video below shows a hike in and out, giving an idea of what it is like to traverse the trail.

 The video below gives some more general history of the mausoleum.

 So, did you know about this unique mausoleum in Nebraska?
 Have you ever encountered Rose Creek Mausoleum while hiking in Rose Creek WMA?
 Know of any other unique sites hiding along the state’s hiking trails?
 Whatever it is, tell us!

 For more unusual places to go in the state, check out this list of nine of the weirdest places in Nebraska.

 Rose Creek Mausoleum